Rafiah-n/Computer-vision-for-AOT-dissolution/README.md

-# Computer vision for dissolution of AOT in a Water-Decane-AOT system using task-based incremental learning
+## Computer vision for dissolution of AOT in a Water-Decane-AOT system using task-based incremental learning
-## Project Description:
 Automated segmentation of AOT within a system, calculating size in pixel area with a benchmark of 100% AOT - the initial detected amount.
 Produces segmented video, plots and CSV data to visualise the dissolution of AOT over time.

 ## Versions: